ArcaneEngineer/ECS-tutorials/part3.md

 }
 ```

-For each line of code here, you should be able to see clear analogues with the first few lines of code in the original version (`transforms [e] = structuredClone(transformPrototype);` etc.).
+For each line of code here, we can see clear analogues with the first few lines of code in the original version (`transforms [e] = structuredClone(transformPrototype);` etc.).

 We debut a new array, `componentsByIndex`, which contains a `prototype` e.g. `turretPrototype` (I've avoided using the exact word `prototype`, since Javascript uses this internally), and an `array` e.g. `turrets`.
 The first (`prototype`) is used to instantiate and assign to the second (`array`).